cloudlesslabs/pulumix/README.md

 module.exports = main()
 ```

-### Configuring IAM policies to enable Lambda access to other resources
+### Configuring Cloudwatch

-Tl;dr:
+Cloudwatch could be set up via policies as explained in the [next section](#configuring-iam-policies-to-enable-lambda-access-to-other-resources), but because this setup is common, we've added support for it via the Lambda API:

 ```js
 const { aws:{ lambda } } = require('@cloudlesslabs/pulumix')